Samiul-Hossen-Sarkar-Santo/Samiul-Hossen-Sarkar-Santo/README.md

 - ✍️ I write poems and enjoy literature, especially the works of **Humayun Ahmed**, **Paulo Coelho**, **Qazi Anwar Hussain**, **Zahir Raihan**, **Ahmed Sofa** etc.
 - 🎮 I’ve built console-based games like **Chopsticks** and **Vocab Victory** in Java.
 - 🎬 I'm a **Marvel** fan, but I love all sorts of Sci-fi, superhero movies.
+- 💭 My favorite quote is: ***"If it causes no harm to anyone, do whatever you feel like.
+Cause, NOBODY GIVES A SHIT!!!"*** - Me🤲

 ## Let's Connect!
 - 🌍 [My GitHub Profile](https://github.com/Samiul-Hossen-Sarkar-Santo)